-While most people experience improved vision after surgery, some report persistent or newly developed cloudy vision due to posterior capsular opacification, an easily treated complication of cataract surgery.
+Some people report persistent or newly developed cloudy vision after cataract surgery.
+This is typically due to posterior capsular opacification.

 Cataracts cause cloudy or blurry vision.
 They are an area of clouding on the lens of the eye.
 The only effective way to treat cataracts is with surgery.